Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Preliminaries

+\textbf{Angle Droop Control:} The frequency droop control scheme regulates the real power injection in \eqref{powerflow} by indirect control of the angle via \eqref{angle}-\eqref{frequency}.
+However, frequency droop control has been demonstrated to suffer from issues like slow transient response and frequency drifts \cite{majumder2009angle}.
+Therefore, in VSI-interfaced microgrids, direct control of the voltage angle by fast-acting power electronics has emerged as an attractive alternative to classical frequency droop control \cite{majumder2010power}\cite{zhang2016transient}.
+In this paper, we employ the angle droop control scheme in \cite{zhang2015online}, where the error dynamics of the microgrid connected to every $i \in\mathcal{V}$ at time $t$ are described by

+where $J_{\delta_i}$ and $D_{\delta_i}$ are the equivalent inertia and damping coefficients of the $i$-th microgrid with angle droop control.

+\textbf{Secondary Control:} The voltage magnitude and angle (or frequency) deviations caused by generation-load mismatches in a microgrid are eliminated by means of a secondary controller that uses measurements of voltage magnitudes and phase angles (or frequency) and regulates them to the desired reference \cite{guerrero2011hierarchical}.
+In the case of primary angle droop control, the secondary controller relies on real-time measurements of voltage magnitude and phase angle by {phasor measurement units (PMUs)} at the PCC of each microgrid.
+If the primary control is based on frequency droop, secondary controller then relies on real-time measurements of frequency instead of the voltage phase angle.

-Fig. \ref{fig:droop} depicts the droop characteristics of the primary angle and voltage droop controllers.
-When the real power injection deviates from its reference value, the angle droop controller modulates the voltage phase angle reference at the microgrid interface according to its droop characteristic, which is then used by the voltage controllers in a power electronic converter to compensate for this change.
-Similarly, the voltage droop controller compensates for deviations in the the reactive power injection based on its droop characteristic.
-Further, the voltage magnitude and angle deviations caused by load changes are eliminated by means of a secondary controller that uses PMU measurements of voltage magnitudes and phase angles and regulates them to the desired reference \cite{guerrero2011hierarchical}.
-The secondary controller relies on real-time measurement of angle by PMUs, which requires a GPS signal to provide an accurate reference for synchronization.
-Therefore, angle measurements may be frequently lost due to weather and atmospheric events affecting the GPS signal \cite{yao2016impact}\cite{huang2016data}.
-Occasionally, sensor malfunction may also lead to loss of angle measurements.
-Due to the high sensitivity and fast-acting dynamics of the angle droop control loop, a loss of angle measurement may quickly lead to poor transient performance and even instability in the network.
+\textbf{Motivation:} In microgrids with primary angle droop control, the secondary controller relies on real-time measurement of voltage angles by PMUs at the PCCs, which in turn requires a GPS signal to provide an accurate reference for synchronization.
+Thus, angle measurements may be frequently lost due to weather and atmospheric events affecting the GPS signal \cite{yao2016impact}\cite{huang2016data}.
+Due to the high sensitivity and fast-acting dynamics of the angle droop control loop, a loss of angle measurement may lead to poor transient performance and even instability in the network.
+Motivated by this problem, the \textit{aim of this paper is to design controllers to ensure transient stability of interconnected angle-droop controlled microgrids when PMU angle measurements are lost}.